spellshape/cli/docs/docs/08-references/02-config.md

 By default, custom protocol buffer (proto) files are located in the `proto` directory.
-If your project keeps proto files in a different directory, you should tell Ignite about this:
+If your project keeps proto files in a different directory, you should tell Spellshape about this:

 ```yml
 build: